 Income Statement Comparison

-The following table compares the income statements of Applied Materials, Inc. (AMAT) and Lam Research Corporation (LRCX) for the most recent fiscal year, providing key financial metrics to evaluate their performance.
+In this section, I present a comparative analysis of the income statements for Applied Materials, Inc. and Lam Research Corporation for the most recent fiscal year.

 |---|---|---|